Designing with Magnetic Cores at High Temperatures

 Unlike ferrites, powder cores are resistant to thermal shock.
 They routinely pass the most stringent military and aerospace thermal shock testing of electronic components.
 Although uncommon, one possible way in which a toroidal powder core may crack due to thermal effects is for the window to be wound so full of wire that the expansion of the copper with heat puts a greater tensile strain on the core than it can support.
 This is rare, partly because it is not natural for an economical winding process to result in such a full window.

-As noted above, all six Magnetics powder core materials are normally rated for continuous operation up to 200°C which is quite adequate for nearly all power electronics applications.
-After pressing, the Kool Mµ, MPP, High Flux, 75-Series, XFlux, and Kool Mµ MAX cores are given a stress-relief anneal for several hours at temperatures above 500°C. It is after this anneal that an epoxy paint to applied for dielectric protection and extra physical strength.
+As noted above, all eight Magnetics powder core materials are normally rated for continuous operation up to 200°C which is quite adequate for nearly all power electronics applications.
+After pressing, the powder cores are given a stress-relief anneal for several hours at temperatures above 500°C. It is after this anneal that an epoxy paint to applied for dielectric protection and extra physical strength.
 So there is no doubt that 200°C has no damaging effects on the cores, even if applied continuously.

 Inductors wound on powder cores can withstand soldering operations that exceed 200°C, if care is taken in the design of the process to reasonably protect the coating.
-Certain applications even use potted inductors with Kool Mµ, MPP, or High Flux at temperatures greater than 200°C. This is possible because the magnetic material itself is not damaged or aged, even when operated at temperatures that are too high for the coating.
-The Curie temperature is 500°C for Kool Mµ and Kool Mµ MAX, 460°C for MPP, 500°C for High Flux, and 700°C for XFlux and 75-Series.
+Certain applications even use potted inductors with cores at temperatures greater than 200°C. This is possible because the magnetic material itself is not damaged or aged, even when operated at temperatures that are too high for the coating.
+The Curie temperature is 500°C for Kool Mµ, Kool Mµ MAX, Kool Mµ Hƒ, Edge, and High Flux, 460°C for MPP, and 700°C for XFlux and 75-Series.
 Some small powder cores are coated with Parylene C, an organic conformal material.
 This is the “-AY” coating.
 The maximum rating for Parylene is typically 130°C. Again, if care is taken in setting up the process, inductors using the -AY coating may be exposed to soldering temperatures in excess of 130°C.

 ©Parylene C is a trademark of Union-Carbide Corp.